Purpose of Public inquiry

 After the close of the inquiry, the Inspector will produce a report clearly setting out his or her conclusions; he or she does not make a decision, but recommends a course of action.

-The Public inquiry commenced on 19 September 2011, in Christ Church Parish Hall, 10 Station Road, Castledawson.
-A pre-inquiry meeting was held on 15 August 2011.
+A Public inquiry was held on 29 September 2015 in Christ Church Parish Hall, 10 Station Road, Castledawson.